 As a self-directed investor, you accept responsibility for the investment choices in your account.
 But, you engage in the cryptocurrency market by working with BitIRA to buy individual cryptocurrency assets, with your Digital Currency Specialist helping you navigate the set-up of your account.
 In other words, you choose, invest in and manage each asset in your account.

-Although you are in charge, when you purchase digital currencies for your IRA, you work with respected partners in BitIRA and Preferred Trust Company (PTC), a certified self-directed IRA custodian who is a leader in their industry.
+Although you are in charge, when you purchase digital currencies for your IRA, you work with respected partners in BitIRA and Equity Trust Company (ETC) or Preferred Trust Company (PTC), both certified self-directed IRA custodians who are leaders in their industry.

-By opening an account with PTC, you can rest assured that they will provide all of the administrative services for your account, including making any required financial disclosures.
+By opening an account with ETC or PTC, you can rest assured that they will provide all of the administrative services for your account, including making any required financial disclosures.

 Your IRA Investment Options

 In 2014, the IRS ruled that digital currencies should be treated as personal property for tax purposes.
 This makes digital currencies eligible for Digital IRA accounts.

 Here is an overview of the tax implications when purchasing bitcoin and other cryptocurrencies within an IRA: